StephenLingham/StephenLingham/README.md

   - Co-founded a games development company and released a game on Steam and PS4 which received a metacritic score of 85
   - Wrote and performed a poetry/comedy show at the Edinburgh Fringe festival
   - Served as Vice Chair and then Chair of the Edinburgh Humanists
-  - Trained in the Army where I received leadership training as a potential Officer
+  - Trained in the British Army where I received leadership training as a potential Officer
   - Worked as a programming teacher and taught teenagers how to create their own games using Java
   - Attained a black belt in kung fu where I helped teach the class